dvollrath/Crops/Readme.md

 4. HYDE: From [here](http://themasites.pbl.nl/tridion/en/themasites/hyde/download/index-2.html), you click on the link to download data, which takes you to an FTP server.
 Use guest to login.
 Data are organized by year, with folders of the name "YYYYAD_pop".
 5. DMSP: From [here](https://ngdc.noaa.gov/eog/dmsp/downloadV4composites.html).
 We use the link for 2000/F15 data.
 6. Koeppen-Geiger-GIS: From [here](http://koeppen-geiger.vu-wien.ac.at/shifts.htm), where you can find GIS shapefiles for the 1976-2000 observed classification towards the bottom of the page.
 7. Earthstat: From [here](http://www.earthstat.org), go to data downloads and get the zip file for "major crops" from the "Harvested Area and Yield for 175 Crops" section.
+8. IPUMS: From [here](https://international.ipums.org/international/), we downloaded the "spatially harmonized second-level geography" shape files (see the Geography and GIS page).
+We then created an extract of population data for the 39 countries that have data at this second level (see the Appendix to the paper for the list of 39 countries).

 **GAEZ data**.
 As noted, this is somewhat annoying to access.
 We use the following sets of data